Performances and Artists

 “I might’ve been a bigger star if I’d had my own TV show, but I wouldn’t have these memories,” Dreesen says.
 “In the end, all we have are memories.”

-“The Sinatra Stories: An Evening with Comedian Tom Dreesen” runs at The Smith Center at 7 p.m. on Friday, November 3.
+“The Sinatra Stories: An Evening with Comedian Tom Dreesen” in Myron's Cabaret Jazz in November of 2017.